Bensburg History, Family Crest & Coats of Arms

 Early History of the Bensburg family

-Another 98 words (7 lines of text) covering the years 1278 and 1396 are included under the topic Early Bensburg History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bensburg research.
+Another 53 words (4 lines of text) covering the years 1278 and 1396 are included under the topic Early Bensburg History in all our PDF Extended History products and printed products wherever possible.

 Bensburg Spelling Variations